 There's more than only a patch of oil for Apache.
 The oil and gas exploration and production company has onshore and offshore operations in major oil patches around the world, including in North America as well as in Australia, Egypt, and the UK North Sea.
 In North America it is active in the Gulf of Mexico, the Gulf Coast of Texas and Louisiana, the Permian Basin in West Texas, the Anadarko Basin in Oklahoma, and Canada's Western Sedimentary Basin.
-In 2014 the company reported worldwide estimated proved reserves of 2.4 billion barrels of oil equivalent.
-In 2015 Anadarko Petroleum made a bid to acquire Apache, which was rebuffed.
+In 2015 the company reported worldwide estimated proved reserves of 1.6 billion barrels of oil equivalent.
+That year, Anadarko Petroleum made a bid to acquire the financially embattled Apache, which the company rebuffed.

 The company explores for, develops, and produces natural gas, crude oil, and natural gas liquids (NGLs).

-Apache's North America Onshore segment had access to significant liquid hydrocarbons across 12 million gross acres onshore in the US and Canada, of which 60% was undeveloped.
-About 55% of Apache’s worldwide 2014 production and 68% of its proved reserves were onshore in the US and Canada.
-The onshore assets are divided into four regions: Permian, Gulf Coast, Central, and Canada.
-In 2014 the North America segment operated 27 onshore rigs.
+Apache's North America Onshore segment had access to significant liquid hydrocarbons across 10.7 million gross acres onshore in the US and Canada, of which 55% was undeveloped.
+About 58% of Apache’s worldwide 2015 production and 72% of its proved reserves were onshore in the US and Canada.
+The onshore assets are divided into four regions: Permian, Gulf Coast, MidContinent, and Canada.
+In 2015 the North America segment operated 19 onshore rigs.

 Sales and Marketing